FRM Exam Overview

-- After successfully passing Part I of the Exam, GARP allows 4 years for candidates to pass Part 2 of the exam.
+- After successfully passing Part I of the Exam, GARP allows 4 years for candidates to pass Part 2.

 GARP updates the FRM Curriculum each year in order to reflect the most up-to-date trends in the financial markets.

 The Two Parts of the FRM Exam

 Both Parts of the Financial Risk Mangement Exam are offered two times per year on the third Saturday of May and November.

 - GARP allows four hours for candidates to complete Part I of the Exam and four hours to complete Part II of the exam.